 What We Believe

 KIPP SoCal believes that the purpose of education is for liberation.
 This means that we see, develop, and inspire the limitless potential in each and all of our KIPPsters.

 What We Do

 At KIPP SoCal we build trusting relationships that are strengthened by high expectations and collaboration alongside laughter and joy.
 We set ambitious goals and hold each other accountable for students achieving their greatest potential.
 We work together with each other and in partnership with families and communities in the active pursuit of a more equitable world.
 We do the right thing, even when it's not always comfortable standing up and speaking out against anti-blackness, racism, oppression, and injustice.
 We persevere through obstacles and treat failure as an opportunity to learn and grow.

 You Should Apply If

-- Provide academic assistance, intervention support, and recreational programming within small student groups and class settings
+- Provide academic assistance, intervention support, and recreational programming within small student groups and in whole-class settings

 - Ensure timely completion and submission of all relevant data including early release forms, evaluations from students, and progress data as requested